open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 <figcaption>The initial output of our `<testing-components>` element, saying "Hello owc World!
 Nr.
 5!" with a button that says "Increment"</figcaption>
 </figure>

 You can also give the tests a blend with the `npm test` command.
-All things having gone as planned the output should be:
+If all things have gone as planned the output should be:

 ```bash
 npm test